asaraog/msds431week9/README.md

 ## Project Summary
 This project aims to produce a prototype for a desktop chatbot application based on [Wails](https://wails.io/) and [Svelte](https://svelte.dev/repl/hello-world).
 It aims to accept plain text input and output answers from a knowledge base represented with [Go's SQL](https://github.com/mattn/go-sqlite3) driver.
 For this prototype, only one word inputs will be allowed and a [simple corpus](./QandA.csv) of possible question/answer pairs will be used.
 The prototype is capable of integrating NLP concepts such as [term frequency-inverse document frequency (TF-IDF)](https://yi-wang-2005.medium.com/nlp-in-sql-word-vectors-82dffc908423).
 It also includes support for errors such as too many words, no input and no matches.
 The application prototype is succesful during development and build in providing the correct answers to user input questions.

+As part of the README.md description of the software project, describe the plan for further development of the AI-assisted tutoring system.
+What are the expected software components?
+Will the SQLite foundation be sufficient, or will a hosted database (perhaps a database with vector objects) be needed for the final project?
+Will Go suffice for all components, or will other languages such as Python be needed for language processing?
+Recognize that many contemporary systems employ a microservices architecture with self-contained components developed in diverse languages.

 ## Important files

 **app.go:** Backend 'brain' of application.
 Lookup function creates an SQL database for query.
 A test unit function is written in app_test.go.